-SWQMP ID Element Task Measure of Success/Frequency Activity Required 1.2 Kentucky Stormwater Association (KSA) The number of meetings The permittee shall support the KSA by making facilities available for meetings to discuss the MS4 program and make program information available for the MS4s via the KYTC website and/or an effective equivalent.
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 1.2 Kentucky The number of meetings The permittee shall support the KSA by making Stormwater Association (KSA) facilities available for meetings to discuss the MS4 program and make program information Association (KSA) available for the MS4s via the KYTC website and/or an effective equivalent.

-In 2012, the KYTC continued the visibility of the co-permittee relationship through attendance and announcements at KSA meetings, communication with communities via mail and email, website materials and other means as shown in MCM 1 and 2 of this report.
+In 2013, the KYTC continued the visibility of the co-permittee relationship through attendance and announcements at KSA meetings, communication with communities via mail and email, website materials and other means as shown in MCM 1 and 2 of this report.
 Although the responsibility for communicating and enforcing construction site runoff control regulations is with local MS4 communities, KYTC is committed as a partner to abide by local MS4 regulations as requested by the local community.

-KYTC supported the Kentucky Stormwater Association (KSA) during 2012.
+KYTC supported the Kentucky Stormwater Association (KSA) during 2013.
 As scheduling permits, KYTC staff attends quarterly KSA meetings and the KSA annual conference and make program information available to the group as requested.
 In addition, the DEA MS4 Coordinator makes program information available on the KYTC Stormwater webpage.
 KYTC also makes its facilities available for quarterly meetings in support of KSA.
+KYTC schedules two conference rooms for KSA training.
 KYTC representatives attended the following KSA meetings/events: